 Patterns, Principles, and Practices for designing Apache Camel applications.
 A developer friendly guide with real world use cases and practical tips for designing and architecting Apache Camel applications.

 There are great books about Apache Camel already, but this book is a little bit different.
 Here is why.

 Throughout the building of a Camel application, there are many levels of design decisions to be made.
 Knowing the Camel framework and the Enterprise Integration Patterns (EIPs) is a must, but not enough to architect a real world integration application.
-Mastering such applications requires understanding of EIPs, Messaging, Microservices and SOA principles, and distributed system concepts as a whole.
+Mastering such applications requires an understanding of EIPs, Messaging, Microservices and SOA principles, and distributed system concepts as a whole.

-Driven by real world experiences, this book consolidates most commonly used patterns and principles for designing Camel applications.
+Driven by real world experiences, this book consolidates the most commonly used patterns and principles for designing Camel applications.
 For each pattern, there is a problem description with a context, a proposed solution, and Camel specifics and tips around the implementation.
-Patterns range from individual Camel route design for happy path scenarios, to error handling and prevention practices, to principles used in deployment of multiple routes and applications for scalability and high availability purposes.
+Patterns range from individual Camel route design for happy path scenarios, to error handling and prevention practices, to principles used in the deployment of multiple routes and applications for scalability and high availability purposes.

 Mastering Apache Camel

 This book will provide you with the skills you need to efficiently create routes using Apache Camel.